The Last Prophecy - The Cathar Prophecy of 2021

 and were known for their expertise in astrology.

-Magos (singular) is the Greek word for magi (magus).
+Magos or magus is the singular Greek word for magi

 In the Greek pantheon story, the gods violently rebelled, making them the fallen angels of the Enochian story and the Sons of Darkness of the War in Heaven.
 After the Titanomachy, Zeus and the gods began another war, the Gigantomachy....